PhotoVision/PhotoVision.github.io/_pv-markup/rush-policy.md

 | **After film arrives in lab** | N/A | Add 100% to order | Add 100% to order |
 {: .tablelines}

-To request a rush, please make a note under Special Instructions on your [order form]({{ site.baseurl }}/images/PhotoVision-Film-Order-Form-Dec-2017.pdf) and note the applicable charge above, based on date of request.
 To request a rush between December 11 – March 31, please give us a call at 503-588-3686, we'd love to help!